Skip to content

 About the Wallace Fellowship

-The Wallace Fellowship is available to students in all years who have an interest in macroeconomics, international finance, exchange rates or applied empirical issues.
+The Wallace Fellowship is available to students from first-year students to senior year who have an interest in macroeconomics, international finance, exchange rates or applied empirical issues.

 Current Wallace Fellowships: